mozilla-services/contile/test-engineering/contract-tests/partner/README.md

 # partner

-Mock service for the API of the partner.
+This directory contains a Python-based web service.
+The HTTP API of this service implements the API specification of the partner API that MTS connects to when requesting tiles to pass along to Firefox for display.

 ## Setup